 - Events beyond living memory including; The Great Fire of London

-- The lives of significant individuals in the past who have contributed to national or international achievements; including Neil Armstrong
+- The lives of significant individuals in the past who have contributed to national or international achievements; including Queen Victoria and Queen Elizabeth II

-In Key Stage Two, History is taught mixed aged classes - Y3/4,Y4/5 and Y5/6.
+In Key Stage Two, History is taught in single aged classes.
 The children are taught the history of the UK and the wider world.
 These include:

 - Stone Age, The Roman Empire, Anglo Saxons and Vikings

-- A local study of the village of Eyam, The Victorians, World War Two and Britain since 1940, the History of the Railways.
+- A local study of the village of Eyam, World War Two and Britain since 1940, the History of the Railways.

-- Ancient Egypt, Ancient Greece, the Aztecs and The Indus Valley
+- Ancient Benin, Ancient Egypt, Ancient Greece, the Aztecs and The Indus Valley

 Educational visits take place and these enhance the History curriculum to develop the children’s knowledge, skills and empathy.